Set Current Location

 Keeping up with the 19th-century passageway trend in Paris, butchers Véro and Dodat built the arcade between Rue de Jean-Jacques Rousseau and Rue de Croix-des-Petits-Champs in 1826.
 One of the first to benefit from gas lighting and one of the last few surviving passages in the city, Galerie Véro-Dodat retains much of the majestic splendor that characterized it at its time of origin.
 Marble columns, black and white checkered flooring, frescoes and paintings on the ceiling illustrate the Neoclassical school of architecture.
 Frequented by Parisian elite, it is lined with a plethora of boutiques specializing in designer fashion, quaint antiques, furnishings, home decor and art.
 The historical landmark is worth a visit to explore, if not to shop.

 The Panthéon is a magnificent building that was built between 1764 and 1790, commissioned by King Louis XV and completed on the heels of the French Revolution.
 Not only is the building renowned for its Neoclassical architecture, but the Panthéon is also the resting place of famous individuals such as Victor Hugo, Voltaire and Marie Curie.
-The architecture is inspired by the Roman Pantheon, with the dome closely resembling the dome of the St. Paul's Cathedral in London.
-This is a must-visit for all visitors of Paris - not only for the grand history, but the sheer beauty of the Panthéon as well.
+The architecture is inspired by the Roman Pantheon, with the dome closely resembling that of the St. Paul's Cathedral in London.
+This is a must-visit for all visitors of Paris - not only for its grand history, but also the sheer beauty of the Panthéon.

 Completed in 1989, Louvre Pyramid marks the entrance to the world-famous Louvre Museum.
 The stunning architectural monument was dreamed up by Chinese-American architect I.M.
 Pei who is also famous for designing the Rock and Roll Hall of Fame in Cleveland, the east building of the National Gallery of Art in Washington, D.C., and the Miho Museum in Japan.
 The pyramid reached a height of 21.6 meters (71 feet) and is flanked by other, smaller pyramids.
 Built completely out of glass panes held together by metallic poles, the pyramid has become one of the most recognizable and iconic structures not only in Paris, but also globally.
 A gateway to one of the biggest art museums, the Louvre Pyramid is thronged by tourists.